YuMoua/My_Portfolio/README.md

   # My Portfolio

   ## Description
-  This web application was created to hold my portfolio where my web application projects are shwon alongside my other details.
+  This web application was created to hold my portfolio where my web application projects are shown alongside my other details.

   ## Table of Contents
   - [installation](#installation)